sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019.md

 pager: true
 comments: true
 bannerad: true
-markup:
-  tableOfContents:
-    endlevel: 3
 ---

 This article is the first in a series of articles that are taken from the talk **VHDL 2018: New and Noteworthy** that was given by our colleague Lieven Lemiengre at DVCON 2018.
-This article serves as an introduction.

 The new VHDL standard was approved and published in 2019.
 The references to 2018 from the talk have been replaced by 2019 in these articles.